eSlider/qcv/README.md

 This is just a fork of [qcv project](https://sourceforge.net/projects/qcv/) from [sourceforge](https://sourceforge.net) .
 It's not be atomaticaly updated.
-If you need fresh source or like to describe some bugs, so please look at maintainer site:
+If you need fresh source or need to describe some bugs, so please look at maintainer site:
 [qcv Web Site](https://sourceforge.net/projects/qcv/)

 # Description